PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/access-key-rolling-blog/github/README.md

 To remove the sample solution from your environment:
 1. Delete the file .github/workflows/key-rolling-action.yml
 2. Delete the repository secrets created in [Repository Secrets]
-3. Optionally, delete the Service Account and Access Keys from Prisma Cloud
+3. Delete the Service Account and Access Keys from Prisma Cloud - while these don't incur cost, but best practice is to remove the credentials/accounts if you're not using them

 # Extending the solution
 ## Organizational Secrets